ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 be small.
 Applications should take such side channels into consideration before choosing a particular deployment model and type of token challenge and redemption context.

+## Partitioning by Batched Issuance {#batch-privacy}

+Clients that choose to use a batched version of an issuance protocol allow the Issuer to link each of the individual token requests in a batch to the same Client.
+If Clients choose different batch sizes, this may reveal information to the Issuer that was not otherwise available (except via timing side channels; see {{side-channels}}).
+Consistency in batch sizes is therefore an important mitigation against partitioning attacks; see {{rotation-and-consistency}}.

 # Security Considerations {#security}